🔖 6 min read

 Image Credit: Flirckr by Steve Greaves

 There is a close relation between Bonsai and Zen.
-The Buddhist monks believed that practicing Bonsai was a meditative, reflective, and harmonious experience in the journey of being one with nature.
+The Buddhist monks believed that practising Bonsai was a meditative, reflective and harmonious experience in the journey of being one with nature.

 How Bonsai Trees are Cultivated